HACCLE: Metaprogramming for Secure Multi-Party Computation -- Extended Version: Compiler

-\paragraph{Generative Programming and Lightweight Modular Staging (LMS)} As mentioned previously, the HACCLE compiler uses LMS for code generation due to its multi-staging capabilities.
-In LMS, a special type constructor \CODE{Rep[T]} is used to denote a \emph{staged} expression, which will cause an expression of type \CODE{T} to become part of the generated program.
-For example, the expression \CODE{Rep[SNum]} denotes an encrypted integer.
-Given two \CODE{Rep[SNum]} values \CODE{a} and \CODE{b}, \emph{evaluating} the expression \CODE{a + b} will \emph{generate} code for a given backend.
-For the Helib backend, the generated code will be \CODE{Ctxt r = a; r += b;}, where \CODE{Ctxt} is the type of a cipher text in the Helib library.
-For the TFHE backend, the generated code will be: where \CODE{LweSample} is the type of a cipher text in the TFHE library.
-As a TFHE program denotes a Boolean circuit, it does not provide arithmetic expressions and operations.
-The compiler expresses an integer as a bit-array of size 64.
+\paragraph{Generative Programming and Lightweight Modular Staging (LMS).} As mentioned in \secref{sec:bkg}, the HACCLE compiler uses LMS for code generation due to its metaprogramming capabilities, and the type constructor \CODE{Rep[T]} is used to denote a staged expression.
+For example, the type \CODE{Rep[SNum]} denotes an encrypted integer.
+Given two \CODE{Rep[SNum]} values \CODE{a} and \CODE{b}, \emph{evaluating} the expression $a + b$ will \emph{generate} code for a given backend.
+For the Helib backend, the generated code will be \CODE{Ctxt r = a; r += b;}, where \CODE{Ctxt} is the type of a ciphertext in the Helib library.
+For the TFHE backend, the generated code will be: where \CODE{LweSample} is the type of a ciphertext in the TFHE library.
+As a TFHE program does not provide arithmetic expressions and operations, the compiler encodes an integer as a bit-array of size 64.
 The function \CODE{fhe}\_\CODE{add} is part of our HACCLE library of the TFHE library.